Jahia/jcrestapi/README.md

 indifferently to represent place holders in the different URIs.
 Each section will first present the URI template using the JAX-RS
 `@Path` syntax for URIs which is quite self-explanatory for anyone with regular expression knowledge.
 We will then detail each part of the URI template, specify the expected result, define which options if any are available and, finally, which HTTP operations can be used on these URIs.
-Since we already about the workspace and language path elements, we won't address them in the following.
+Since we already talked about the workspace and language path elements, we won't address them in the following.

 ### Operating on nodes using their identifier